eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

     String topic_profile = {"<dds><topic><kind>WITH_KEY</kind><name>Square</name><dataType>ShapeType</dataType></topic></dds>", 96+1};
     create_topic(state, participant_info.object_id, topic_profile);

-For this operation You must provide a XML defining your topic.
+For this Operation You must provide a XML defining your topic.
 That definition consists on a name and a type.

 Publishers & Subscribers
 ^^^^^^^^^^^^^^^^^^^^^^^^